 Workplace veterans will most certainly remember fax machines, while the youngest generations will find it impossible to imagine a time without the internet and social media.
-Additionally, while e-mail and chat platforms like Microsoft Teams and Slack are standard tools in workplaces everywhere today, they’re not the most effective for keeping employees without access to a work computer up to date.

 Furthermore, following the advice of local health authorities around the world, many employers have made the decision to let their employees work from home.
 For employers, knowing how to communicate a remote workforce is of utmost importance.
 Don’t miss our tips on how to best communicate with employees working from home.

-1. Enables targeted communication
+1. Enable targeted communication

 For example, with targeted communication you can inform a specific age group about a new pension benefit, advise everyone in a particular region about a local offer, or welcome all new employees with a personal greeting.

-2. Is available as a mobile app
+2. Are available as a mobile app

-3. Employees are familiar with
+3. Something employees are familiar with